Arash Imani Aria

 I joined NTNU in May of 2019.
 I have a background in microstructure modeling and finite element method.
-During my MSc and afterwards, I have cooperated with international scientists such as Professor Michael Friswell and Professor Timon Rabczuk.
+During my MSc and afterward, I have cooperated with international scientists such as Professor Michael Friswell and Professor Timon Rabczuk.
 We have presented nonlocal finite element models for cracked nonlocal beams, functionally graded materials, and functionally graded sandwich beams.

 Currently, I am working with Professor Knut Marthinsen, Professor Bjørn Holmedal, and Dr. Tomas Manik.
 My PhD research is a part of a larger project named Rational Alloy Design - ALLDESIGN, whose primary objective is to create a digital materials design platform for intermetallic alloy design.
 My role is running crystal plasticity simulations for Aluminum alloys, using DAMASK software.